MCP-Mirror/lukeage_python-pip-mcp/README.md

 # python-pip-mcp

-Minimal Example Implementation of an Anthropic MCP Server and Client in Python and Pip.
+Minimal Example Implementation of an Anthropic [MCP](https://modelcontextprotocol.io/introduction) Client and Server in Python with Pip.

-The goal was to have easy accessable debug functionality in VSCode and Windows for the server and client in the same session.
+The goal of this repository is to provide a reference implementation of a **mcp client and server** that can be easily debugged in VSCode on Windows using the Python / Python Debugger extension.

 ## Installation